Recipes Made Easy

 Instructions

-• Place the yogurt in a bowl.
-Add the garlic and season to taste with salt and pepper.
+• Place 150g yogurt in a bowl.
+Add one crushed garlic clove and season to taste with salt and pepper.

-• Add a squeeze of lemon juice to tase.
+• Add a squeeze of lemon juice.
 Allow to stand for at least 5 minutes before serving

 Nutrition